gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

 In particular, communications between the joining node and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
-To this end, the AS may signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+To this end, the AS MAY signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 Note that in the commonly referred base-case the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.

 With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC6347}} or OSCORE {{RFC8613}}.
 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used transport profile of ACE, and are out of the scope of this specification.